ruishanteo/cheatsheets/notes/cs2103t/cs2103t-notes.md

     -   Statement coverage: based on the number of lines of code executed e.g., testing executed 23k out of 25k LOC.
     -   Decision/branch coverage: based on the decision points exercised e.g., an if statement evaluated to both true and false with separate test cases during testing is considered 'covered'.
     -   Condition coverage: based on the boolean sub-expressions, each evaluated to both true and false with different test cases.
 Condition coverage is not the same as the decision coverage.
+    -   Path coverage: measures coverage in terms of possible paths through a given part of the code executed.
+100% path coverage means all possible paths have been executed.
+A commonly used notation for path analysis is called the Control Flow Graph (CFG).
+    -   Entry/exit coverage: measures coverage in terms of possible calls to and exits from the operations in the SUT.
+        -   Entry points refer to all places from which the method is called from the rest of the code i.e., all places where the control is handed over to the method in concern.
+        -   Exit points refer to points at which the control is returned to the caller e.g., return statements, throwing of exceptions.
 -   **Dependency injection**: Dependency injection is the process of 'injecting' objects to replace current dependencies with a different object.
     -   Often used to inject stubs to isolate the SUT from its dependencies so that it can be tested in isolation.
     -   Polymorphism can be used to implement dependency injection.